kevry/covid-symptom-tracker/README.md

 Admins are manually selected.
 If the user is admin, they have access to the Admin Dashboard

 ### Admin Dashboard
 Admin users have access to all Firebase user data.
-They will have access to whether the user has had symptoms, their first name, last name,and email.
+They will have access to whether the user has had symptoms on a given day, their first name, last name,and email.

 ### CovidAPI
 The app provides users with COVID data by country through [publicly available COVID19 API](COVID19api.com)